 What is a Laboratory School?

-As part of the ECC community, children and their parents provide a valuable service to a range of students, faculty, and visitors.
-Children are never identified in any observations; should photos or footage of children ever be considered for other than in-house educational use, your permission for a specific use would be requested.
-We believe that attending a lab school is an enriching experience for children in many ways, including the fact that they get to know a range of students of different ages and interests and backgrounds—making it also a kind of living laboratory for the children’s ongoing “research" into the world!
+Attending a lab school is an enriching experience for children in many ways, including the fact that they get to know a range of students of different ages, interests, and backgrounds—making it a living laboratory for the children’s ongoing “research” in the world!